selaere/code-guessing/README.md

+[Code guessing](https://codeguessing.gay/info/) is a competition where the participants code and then guess who wrote the code.
+Of course this kind of pushes you to go out of your comfort zone and try out something you haven't used before and I find that quite fun!
+And for some reason they keep not guessing me

-# Every code guessing submission i have made. ever
+# Every code guessing submission I have written. ever
+This is like an archive of everything I've written with some of my notes.
+All the files are in this repository or you may read along in <https://codeguessing.gay/stats/taswelll>.

 ## round #77 (circle)

 [Link.](https://codeguessing.gay/77/#9)

 I, like many of my guessmates interpreted the challenge as "draw a circle".
-I had a bit of time so i thought about [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) as a notoriously hard console to draw things on.
+I had a bit of time so I thought about [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) as a notoriously hard console to draw things on.

 This submission draws a circle.
 It does nothing else.
 None of the controller inputs do anything.
 You may not move the circle.
 You may not resize the circle.
 You may not change the colors of the circle.
 Just stare at it.